decentdao/fractal-docs/user-guides/user-guides/token-voting-dao/create-a-fractal/create-a-root-dao.md

 description: Use the Fractal web app to create a new Token Voting Fractal rootDAO.
 ---

-# Creating a Multisig rootDAO
+# Creating a Token Voting rootDAO

 ## Overview